Port Moresby: Colonisation

 In 1905, the recently federated Australian government passed the Papua Act which came into effect in 1906.
 The act transferred Papua, with Port Moresby as its capital, to direct Australian rule.
 From then until 1941 Port Moresby grew slowly.
 The main growth was on the peninsula, where port facilities and other services were gradually improved.
-The first butcher's shop and grocery opened in 1909, electricity was introduced in 1925, and piped water supply was provided in 1941.
+The first butcher's shop and grocery opened in 1909.
+By 1912, Port Moresby was linked by radio to Thursday Island.
+From 1921 to 1925, Papua was under the effect of the Commonwealth Navigation Act, which practically restricted trade to a single company, Burns Philp, and a single port, Sydney.
+Electricity was introduced in 1925.
+In the early 1930s, regular air service was established between Kila Airfield and Sydney.
+Piped water supply was provided in 1941.